aredridel/copy-browser-modules/README.md

 The `package.json` for your app can include a section like so:

 ```
-    "browser": {
+    "browserPackage": {
         "overrides": {
             "packagename": {
 ```

-which will be used as the `browser` property for each package's `package.json` instead of what's there, allowing applications to use libraries that don't follow the convention yet despite shipping browser modules.
+which will be used as the `browserPackage` property for each package's `package.json` instead of what's there, allowing applications to use libraries that don't follow the convention yet despite shipping browser modules.